- COVID-19 and endometriosis information hub

-Do talk to other women and girls like your mum, sister, aunty, cousin or friends.
+Do talk to family members or friends who have periods.
 If you think your periods are not normal and that you may have endometriosis, book an appointment with your doctor.
 It is sometimes difficult to get diagnosed with endometriosis, so the more information you can give the doctor, the more chance they have to recognise it.
 You might find it useful to use our Pain and Symptoms Diary and bring it with you when you go to see a doctor.

 To learn more about endometriosis and what you should do if you think you have it, click below to download our information pack